MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-vectorview-class.md

 ```

 ### Parameters
- `index`
+*index*<br/>
 A zero-based, unsigned integer that specifies a particular element in the VectorView object.

 ### Return Value
  The element specified by the `index` parameter.
 The element type is specified by the VectorView template parameter, *T*.